mushi0541/Xonix-Game/README.md

 * This project was completed for the **Data Structures Course** at **FAST University Islamabad**.
 * Special thanks to my team member, **Taha Malik**.
-* Thanks to the SFML team for the graphics and input library.
-* [Any other individuals, resources, or professors you want to thank]

 ## License